-Eva, author of Bake-Street , brings us the recipe to prepare perfect olive baguettes.
-If you like to put your hands to the dough and you are panarras, do not stop preparing them: at home they will fly!
+Eva, author of Bake-Street , brings us the recipe for making perfect olive baguettes.
+If you like to get your hands dirty and are a bread lover, make sure to make them: they will fly away at home!

-With the arrival of good weather, you always want to go out into the countryside and take some good homemade sandwiches and, if the bread is made at home, much better.
-Today we will see how to take a look at the traditional baguettes and we will see how to prepare baguettes with olive flour .
+With the arrival of good weather, it is always nice to go out into the countryside and take some good homemade sandwiches with us, and if the bread is made at home, even better.
+Today we will see how to give a twist to traditional baguettes and we will see how to prepare baguettes with olive flour .

-Surely many of you have thought, olive flour?
-If that is.
-It is a type of flour made from the grinding of olive seeds.
-The flavor it provides is very pleasant and intense, making our breads completely transform.
+I'm sure many of you have thought, olive flour?
+Yes, that's it.
+It is a type of flour made from ground olive seeds.
+The flavour it provides is very pleasant and intense, completely transforming our breads.

-I do want to make a small recommendation on the use of olive flour, so that your breads have the best results when baking with it.
-It is a type of flour that we will not have to abuse, in fact I do not recommend adding more than 5% of the total weight of the flour.
-I know that it may seem like a small amount, but it is a very powerful ingredient and adding too much can harm the final result.
-Not only in flavor but also in volume and fluffiness.
+I do want to make a small recommendation about the use of olive flour, so that your breads have the best result when baking with it.
+It is a type of flour that we should not abuse, in fact I do not recommend adding more than 5% of the total weight of the flour.
+I know that it may seem like a small amount, but it is a very powerful ingredient and adding too much can harm the final result, not only in terms of flavour but also in terms of volume and fluffiness.

-It is not a flour that by itself is easy to bake, we must use it as a seasoning to provide flavor and aroma.
-We can also add, if we wish, some olive seeds to the dough to enhance and further texture our baguettes.
-Of course, in that case remember that they should always be added at the end of the kneading, when our dough already has fully developed gluten.
+It is not a flour that is easy to bake on its own, so we must use it as a seasoning to provide flavour and aroma.
+In addition, if we wish, we can add some olive seeds to the dough to enhance and give even more texture to our baguettes.
+However, in this case, remember that they should always be added at the end of kneading, when our dough already has fully developed gluten.

-To carry out this recipe I recommend that you take a look at the post on tradition baguettes , in which I explain in detail the steps of the baguette process; preformed, formed...
-That way it will be much easier for you.
+To make this recipe, I recommend that you take a look at the tradition baguettes post , where I explain in detail the steps of the baguette process; pre-forming, shaping… This way it will be much easier for you.

-A good baking is important so that our baguettes turn out perfect and, in this step, the Emile Henry oven will be very useful.
-I know that many of you have consulted me regarding its method of use.
-I mentioned it in the post about the tradition baguettes , but we will do a quick summary.
+A good baking is important for our baguettes to come out perfect and, in this step, the Emile Henry oven will be very useful.
+I know that many of you have asked me about its method of use.
+I mentioned it in the post about tradition baguettes , but we will do a quick summary.

-We should not place the baguettes in the cold ceramic oven and put it in the oven, in this way the result will be a soft baguette and not crunchy at all.
-We must always preheat it to favor the expansion of the bread in addition to achieving a crispy and thin crust.
-The end of cooking must be with air, in this way we further favor the crispy exterior and a golden exterior.
+We should not place the baguettes in the cold ceramic oven and put it in the oven, otherwise the result will be a soft baguette and not at all crispy.
+We should always preheat it to encourage the expansion of the bread as well as achieving a crispy and thin crust.
+The end of the cooking should be with air, in this way we further encourage the crispy exterior and a golden exterior.

-Remember that each oven is different, if with the time and temperature that I specify in the recipe the baguettes do not end up being crispy, in this case, extend the final baking time with air to obtain perfect cooking.
+Remember that each oven is different.
+If the baguettes do not end up crispy with the time and temperature specified in the recipe, extend the final baking time with air to obtain perfect cooking.

-La Chinata flour and olive seeds , Bérard flour spoon and Mediterranean glass .
+La Chinata flour and olive seeds , Bérard flour spoon and Mediterránea glass cup .

 Ingredients (for 3 baguettes)